Policy

 6.0 Recording and Reporting

-The Pro-Vice-Chancellor (Advancement) will ensure all applicable actions arising from the implementation of this procedure are recorded in a central Naming Register.
+The Vice-President (Advancement and Community Engagement) will ensure all decisions arising from the implementation of this policy are recorded in a central Naming Register.

 Custodians